MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/sharepoint-file-access-policies.md

 - Sensitive protection: MFA required when sign-in risk is low or higher
 - Highly regulated: Always require MFA

 Not every organization requires sensitive or highly regulated protection.
 If you do, you likely only require these levels of protection for a subset of users who have access to sensitive or highly regulated data.
 Therefore, the recommendation is to create additional rules for each level of protection and assign these to the target group of users.
+If a user is included in more than one rule, the most restrictive rule applies to their access.

 The following diagram provides an example of Azure AD group assignments across the three tiers of protection.

 ![MFA rules for three tiers of protection](media/secure-docs/SharePointMFAruleset.png)

+In the illustration:
+- The MFA rule for baseline protection is assigned to "Regular core staff."
+- The MFA rule for sensitive protection is assigned to "Senior and strategic staff."
+- The FMFA rule for highly regulated protection is assinged to "IT staff" and "Trade secret project staff."

+##Configuring policies
+The rest of this article provides guidance on configuring the recommended policies.

 >[!NOTE]
 >All security groups created as part of these recommendations must be created with Office features enabled.
 This is specifically important for the deployment of AIP when securing documents in SharePoint.